 Attachment theory speaks about the bond we originally have with our caregivers.
-This individual relationship then often gets transferred onto other relationship in our lives.
-For example, when someone tells you: “You’re controlling, just like my father, or you’re always angry like my mother…Often we will find partners with whom we can replicate attachment patterns similar to the ones we know form our childhoods.
+This individual relationship then often gets transferred onto other relationships in our lives.
+For example, when someone tells you: “You’re controlling, just like my father, or you’re always angry like my mother…Often we will find partners with whom we can replicate attachment patterns similar to the ones we know from our childhoods.
 In some cases, this can become problematic.

 John Bowlby (1969), defined attachment as an “innate and lasting psychological connectedness between human beings”.

 Harry Harlow (1959)

 The behavioral theory of attachment would suggest that an infant would form an attachment with a carer that provides food.
 In contrast, Harlow’s famous monkey experiment (where baby monkeys were either provided with food by an inanimate wire monkey, or could find comfort with an inanimate clothed money, and consistently preferred the clothed monkey, even that one did not provide food) suggests the explanation that attachment develops as a result of the mother providing “tactile comfort,” suggesting that infants have an innate (biological) need to touch and cling to something for emotional comfort.

 Mary Ainsworth (1913 – 1999), began to systematically study infant-parent separations that a formal understanding of these individual differences was articulated.
 Ainsworth and her students developed a technique called the strange situation–a laboratory paradigm for studying infant-parent attachment.
 In the strange situation, 12-month-old infants and their parents are brought to the laboratory and, systematically, separated from and reunited with one another.
 In the strange situation, most children (i.e., about 60%) behave in the way implied by Bowlby’s “normative” theory.